Restaurant Marketing in 2024: 26 Ideas and Trends

 Social media is a necessary part of running any business today.

-You can also bet that potential customers are reading it.
+You can also bet that potential guests are reading it.

 The more engaged you are with your clientele, the more loyal they become, and the more they’ll spread the word.

 A well-developed social media marketing plan can bring a large percentage of business through your door.

 From making improvements to driving sales, customer engagement is imperative when you market a restaurant.

 But what if you do not have a social media audience?
 There are many ways to engage fans over social media.
 Here are some tips for boosting your Facebook followers: